 Spring and Fall – Layers, Layers, Layers!!!
 Complimentary wetsuits (please wear swimsuits underneath) and splash gear (rain jackets and/or pants) are available for all guests as needed at no extra charge.
 We recommend that you wear wool or synthetic material (i.e. polyester, nylon, or dry-fit).

-We DO NOT RECOMMEND that you wear cotton (i.e. sweatshirts and sweatpants) or denim for your rafting trip.
+WE DO NOT RECOMMEND that you wear cotton (i.e. sweatshirts and sweatpants) or denim for your rafting trip.
 You may also want to wear wool or synthetic socks (i.e. SmartWool) with shoes during this time.

 Summer – Swimsuit with shorts and a t-shirt or tank top.